zsteinkamp/steinkamp.us/pages/posts/2013-03-10-sunol-to-rose-peak.md

 layout: post
 title: Sunol to Rose Peak
 date: '2013-03-10 22:11:10'
-categories: post post
-entry:
-  id: 915
-  source: post
-  data:
+tags:
+- Running
+- Outdoors
-    excerpt:
+excerpt: |
   I set out today to tackle Rose Peak once again.
 I hiked it a couple years ago, but haven't done it since I've been running.
 It behooves me to practice it, since it's 1/3 of the Ohlone 50K.
 Strava's calorie count is my favorite part! (om nom nom)
-    title: Sunol to Rose Peak
-  created_at: '2013-03-10 22:18:02'
-  updated_at: '2013-03-10 22:18:02'
-  pub_date: '2013-03-10 22:11:10'
-  disabled: 0
 ---

 I set out today to tackle Rose Peak once again.
 I hiked it a couple years ago, but haven't done it since I've been running.
 It behooves me to practice it, since it's 1/3 of the Ohlone 50K.